MitchellGerdisch/pulumi-work/pulumi-operator/README.md

   * export KUBECONFIG=kubeconfig.txt
 * Run `pulumi up` for the 3 projects in the numbered order given
   * prometheus needs to be deployed before operator
-  * NOTE the 3_deploy-test-stack stack has a couple of loops with variables to drive how many successful stacks to deploy and how many failing stacks to deploy.
+  * The `3_deploy-test-stack` stack has a couple of loops with variables to drive how many successful stacks to deploy and how many failing stacks to deploy.

 ## K8s Operator Helpful Tools
 * `kubectl get stacks`